 Urethral Cancer Treatment in Charleston, SC

-The physicians at Lowcountry Urology Clinics of Charleston SC have years of experience in the causes, symptoms, detection and treatment of urethral cancer.
+The physicians at Lowcountry Urology Clinics of Charleston SC have years of experience in diagnosing the cause, examining symptoms, and providing treatment for urethral cancer.
 Here are answers to a few commonly asked questions about urethral cancer.

 What is urethral cancer?

 It is a rare kind of cancer that originates from the urethra.
 It affects men and women, and is part of a group of cancers that affect the urinary system such as the kidney, urinary bladder and accessory organs.

 People at risk for urethral cancer include those with a history of bladder cancer, people 60 or older, and white females.

 Symptoms to watch for include urethral bleeding, blood in your urine, weak or unsteady urine flow, urinating often or a discharge from your urethra.
 Also look for lumps or thickness in your perineum or penis or enlarged lymph nodes in you groin.

 It is a serious condition.
 Like all cancers, it proceeds in stages, and can spread to other parts of your body.
 The earlier you detect urethral cancer, the better your chance of recovery.

 Depending on the stage at discovery, Urologists treat urethral cancer with surgery, chemotherapy, radiation or biological therapy.

 Treat Your Urethral Cancer at Lowcountry Urology Clinics Today!